RibbonBlockchain/RibbonAppAI/README.md

 Ribbon Protocol is a universal health coverage rewards and loyalty platform that aims to modify health and wellness behavior through incentivization and rewardable tasks.

-The Linkages App intertwines Universal Basic Income with Universal Health Coverage, utilizing World ID users health & socioeconomic data to enhance global well-being.
-The protocol rewards users for activities that help assess their wellness and socioeconomic needs, while linking them to equitable UBI and personalized services.
+The Linkages App is developed using our Ribbon Protocol system, and intertwines rewards with Health, Socioeconomic Status Credit Scores, E-commerce and AI Agents, while utilizing users' health & socioeconomic data to personalize their experience and enhance global well-being.
+The Linkgaes App rewards users for activities that help assess their wellness and socioeconomic needs, while linking them to equitable rewards, personalized socioeconomic, finance, e-commerce and AI Agent services.

-Rewards and Incentives are distributed in points and USDC tokens, on the Optimism Mainnet network which is a Layer 2 network of the Ethereum blockchain.
+The Linkages App is deployed on the BASE Blockchain network which is a Layer 2 network on the Ethereum blockchain.

 ## Table of Contents